enmingliu/billog/README.md

     `npm i body-parser cors express helmet morgan`

+2. To install the dependencies required for auth0, issue the following command.

+    `npm i express-jwt jwks-rsa`

-2. To begin running the Express app issue the following command from the backend directory.
+3. To begin running the Express app issue the following command from the backend directory.

     `node src`

-3. To install the dependencies required for the React app, issue the following command.
+4. To install the dependencies required for the React app, issue the following command.

     `npm i react-router react-router-dom axios`

-4. To begin running the React app issue the following command from the frontend directory.
+5. To begin running the React app issue the following command from the frontend directory.

     `npm start`